Saratov State Agrarian University: History

-On 15 September 1913, the Higher Agricultural Courses were established in Saratov to train qualified agronomists.
+On 15 September 1913, the Higher Agricultural Courses were established in Saratov to train agronomists.
 There were 105 people in the first enrollment of students of these courses.
-One of the founders, as well as the first director of the courses, was the chief agronomist of Saratov, professor, honored worker of science, Boris Kharlampievich Medvedev.
-He managed to attract the best pedagogical staff of Saratov of that time to teaching: A. A. Bogomolets, B. I. Birukov, Ya.
-Ya.
-Dodonov, V. R. Zalensky, V. D. Zernov, N. I. Susa, D. I. Yanishevsky and others.
+One of the founders, as well as the first director of the courses, was the chief agronomist of Saratov, Boris Kharlampievich Medvedev.
 On 5 April 1918, by the decision of the People's Commissariat of Agriculture and the People's Commissariat of Education, the Higher Agricultural Courses were transformed into the Saratov Agricultural Institute, but already on September 20 of the same year, the institute was attached to the Saratov State University as an agronomic faculty.

-In 1917-1921, geneticist Nikolai Ivanovich Vavilov was engaged in scientific and pedagogical work at the courses and at the institute.
+In 1917–1921, geneticist Nikolai Ivanovich Vavilov was engaged in scientific and pedagogical work at the courses and at the institute.